dhimaspanji/movie-service/README.md

-This is springboot crud api movie service with database MySQL.
+This is simple springboot crud api movie service with database MySQL.

 <h1>How to Install and Run the Project</h1>
 First you have to create a database named <b>demo</b>, then you can run the java application.
 The table will be created automatically.